tedzchow/git-practice/donald-ross/todo-app/client/README.md

 # Getting Started with Create React App

-This project is created with ReactJS and Tailwind.
+This project is todo app created with ReactJS and Tailwind.

 This project has three parts: